pepopowitz/working-effectively-with-pull-requests/src/index.md

 ## Good commits include **all contributors**.

-todo: screenshot of a co-authored trailer, plus how it shows up in github (https://github.com/jonallured/pear/pull/31/commits)
+todo: screenshot of a co-authored trailer, plus how it shows up in github (https://github.com/jonallured/pear/pull/31/commits) (collab with christina!)

 <!--